Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

 Museum of Fine Arts, Boston

-Unlike the Inuit girl, Artemis had no love for men.
-Her myth emphasizes her phallic power and does not show an integration of yin and yang unless it is within Artemis's own being.
+(Unlike the Inuit girl, Artemis had no love for men.
+Her myth emphasized her phallic power.
+Yin and yang were only integrated within her own being.)

 They lived on.
 The girl lived with the boy; and when they grew up, they married.
 She brought forth many children.
 All the people loved her.
 She was rich.